8 ¿Cuál fue tu último viaje y cómo era?

 Based on what you just learned about the imperfect tense from Tell Me in Spanish, select the correct answer for each question.

-For a summary of the imperfect tense, review the following slide.
+For a summary of the imperfect tense, see Slide 53B.

 Listen as Ernesto Guevara reflects on his motorcycle trip through Latin America with his best friend, Granado.
 Ernesto describes the places and people he encountered during his trip using the imperfect tense.